 Departments in Career and Technical Education

 There are more than 200 Biotechnology and Biomanufacturing companies in the Bay Area.
-From production to purification of medicines, quality control to compliance with regulation, the Laney Biomanufacturing program is committed to teaching the skills for building successful careers.
-The stackable certificate programs offered include a 4.5 month and a 9 month program to prepare students for entry-level jobs in this industry, or ready them for a second year certificate/degree program.
+From production to purification of medicines and quality control to compliance with regulation, the Laney Biomanufacturing program is committed to teaching skills for building successful careers.
+The stack-able certificate programs offered include a 4.5 month and a 9 month program to prepare students for entry-level jobs in this industry, or ready them for a second year certificate/degree program.

 Computer Information Systems

-The CIS department at Laney College offers courses in computer programming languages and systems that are transferable and articulated with UC and CSU schools.
-Also offered are technical courses and programs that are in high-demand areas of software and systems design, development and applications.
+The CIS department at Laney College offers courses in computer programming languages and systems that are transferable and articulated with University of California and California State University schools.
+Additionally, technical courses and programs that are in high-demand areas of software and systems design, development and applications are offered.

 Construction Management provides students, who work in or plan to enter management of residential projects and commercial projects, with the knowledge and skills necessary for employment.
 Emphasis is placed on inspection, estimating, scheduling, legal, and business aspects of construction.

-The Laney College Cosmetology Program prepares students in all phases of cosmetology.
-The program consists of 1600 hours training in theoretical foundations, manipulative skills, business knowledge, professional and ethical practices and prepares students for licensure examination through the California State Board of Barbering and Cosmetology.
+The Laney College Cosmetology Program prepare students in all phases of cosmetology.
+The program consists of 1600 hours of training in theoretical foundations, manipulative skills, business knowledge, professional and ethical practices and prepares students for licensure examination through the California State Board of Barbering and Cosmetology.

-The two certificate programs (majors) in this department are Baking and Pastry and Restaurant Management.
-They provide students with the knowledge, skills, and attitudes which enhance successful employment in the various job classifications of the Culinary Arts industry.
+The Culinary Arts department offers two certificate programs (majors): Baking and Pastry and Restaurant Management.
+They provide students with knowledge, skills, and attitudes which enhances successful employment in the various job classifications of the Culinary Arts industry.
 The programs include pre-employment courses, supervised experience prior to employment, extension classes, and short-term workshops for upgrading skills.
-Many classes are approved by Retail Bakers Association (RBA) and National Restaurant Association (NRA).
+Most classes are approved by Retail Bakers Association (RBA) and National Restaurant Association (NRA).

 Electrical & Electronics Technology